Embodied Agent Interface: Benchmarking LLMs for Embodied Decision Making: Results

 We evaluate 18 open-weight and proprietary LLMs on four embodied agent ability modules across two benchmark simulators: \bh and VirtualHome. \tbl{tab_main:main_results} gives an overview. \tbl{tab_main:comprehensive_goal_interpretation_results}, \tbl{tab_main:actionseq_and_subp_goal_anly}, \tbl{tab_main:merged_results_trajectory}, and \tbl{tab_main:transition_model_marged} break down the analysis of four representative LLMs on four ability modules. \fig{fig:error_examples} shows examples of different types of error.
 We start with the overall analysis.

-\textbf{Model Comparison. } Shown in Figure \ref{fig:sankey}, \qineng{the top performing models overall are o1-preview, Claude-3.5 Sonnet and GPT-4o, with o1-preview leading in all aspects except \textbf{object states} and } Gemini 1.5 Pro leading in its \textbf{object state reasoning} ability.
+\textbf{Model Comparison. } Shown in Figure \ref{fig:sankey}, \qineng{the top performing models overall are o1-preview, Claude-3.5 Sonnet and Gemini 1.5 Pro, with o1-preview leading in all aspects except \textbf{object states} and } Gemini 1.5 Pro leading in its \textbf{object state reasoning} ability.
 Among all open-weight models, the best performing models are Llama-3-70B and Mistral-Large-2402, while there is still a performance gap with commercial models.

 \textbf{Ability Comparison.} \qineng{o1-preview shows a clear advantage over other models, particularly on the \bh simulator, where it achieves 74.9\% compared to 64.2\%.
 It leads in several areas, including goal interpretation on \vho and both action sequencing and transition modeling on BEHAVIOR.
 Moreover, it outperforms in subgoal decomposition across both \bh and \vho simulators.
 In contrast, Claude-3.5 Sonnet shines in goal interpretation on \bh and transition modeling on VirtualHome, while Mistral Large stands out in action sequencing on VirtualHome.
 Mixtral-8x22B shines in transition modeling among open-weight LLMs, and Llama-3-70B Instruct in goal interpretation.}